In the video, I discuss the channel partner program and the design principles we should apply for building successful partner programs.

 This is the fourth video in the “Building Successful Partner Channels” series of five videos that TBK Consult have made for the Microsoft Smart Partner Marketing portal.

-I am Hans Peter Bech and in this video I will discuss the channel partner program and the design principles we should apply building successful partner programs.
+I am Hans Peter Bech and in the video I will discuss the channel partner program and the design principles we should apply building successful partner programs.

 Building an indirect channel essentially requires the development of three basic frameworks: